KeyzarRasya/foxyram/README.md

 ## Install
 1. Clone this Repository
-2. Go to Directory of Foxyram
+2. Go to Directory of Ridaore
 3. Run this following command
     ```bash
     mkdir build